raspberrypilearning/321-make-mentor-guide/en/step_6.md

 The main steps in a Design project have tasks that guide creators through the stages of making the project.

 Design projects model the decomposition of a project into manageable steps.
-At the end of each step, creators will have a part or feature of their project working.
+At the end of each step, creators have a part or feature of their project working.

 Design projects include **Choose** tasks where creators are offered a choice.
-These include content decisions such as graphics, colours and text and will influence the functionality of their project.
+These include content decisions such as graphics, colours, and text, and will influence the functionality of their project.
 For example, the selection of a character could influence the way they move.
 A leopard would move quickly while a snail would move slowly.

-This example from our [Silly eyes](https://projects.raspberrypi.org/en/projects/silly-eyes){:target="_blank"} Design project includes 3 different ways a creator could **choose** their sprite:
+This example from our [Silly eyes](https://projects.raspberrypi.org/en/projects/silly-eyes){:target="_blank"} Design project includes three different ways a creator could **choose** their sprite:

 --- task ---